Micky1979/findesp/README.md

 ...binary should be found at  ../findesp/build/Release/

-# how to use in a script
+# How to use in a script
 Bashers can found easy to check for the output this way:

 ``` bash